Propulsion-Free Satellites {© 01/05/19}

 Satellites following circular orbits must provide their own kinetic energy, which is the reason they require a dedicated artificial propulsion system of their own to remain in orbit.

-Whilst spy-satellites need to follow circular orbits because their orbital paths must be altered from time to time, communication satellites and space-stations will benefit from this orbital system because their obits can remain fixed.
+Whilst spy-satellites need to follow circular orbits because their orbital paths must be altered from time to time, communication satellites and space-stations will benefit from this orbital system because their orbits can remain fixed.
 Propulsion-free satellites are smaller, cheaper to design, build & launch, and therefore more reliable.
 Moreover, they will remain in orbit forever unless physically removed

 The only requirement for a propulsion-free satellite is that it is launched into a non-circular elliptical orbit, which means you need to know the [velocity] vector at any point in the required orbit.
 This is, however, very simple to calculate using Newton's laws of orbital motion.